lloppy/FirePoint/README.md

-# FirePoint

-## "Preventing the spread of natural fires in the Sverdlovsk region with the help of remote sensing data".

-We created this project in Tavatuy.

 ### Problem:
-Ambient noise affects people's health and well-being.
-Damage to the nervous system, high blood pressure, fatigue, reduced attention span, and hearing loss are all consequences of noise pollution.
+The measures taken to prevent natural fires in the Sverdlovsk region are not enough, and this may negatively affect the situation in the near future.

 ### Our Goal: